-- 1 Select DOG > ENTER.
+- Select DOG > ENTER.

-- The dog information appears.
+The dog information appears.

-- 2 Select the name field.
+- Select the name field.

-- The on-screen keyboard appears (page 2).
+The on-screen keyboard appears (Using the On-Screen Keyboard).

 - 3 Enter the name of the dog.

 Changing the Color of the Dog's Track

 You can change the track color of the dog.
 It is helpful to have the track color match the color of the collar strap, if possible.